magneticio/vamp.io/content/events/webinar_epic_fails_of_moving_to_microservices.md

 We look at:

-- best practice considerations around how to avoid "mini monoliths
+- best practice considerations around how to avoid "mini monoliths"
 - the roadblocks you encounter when you overprioritize up-front testing
 - how you can safely test-in-production by relying on technical and business KPIs